 7. Tamed Fox

-With a motto like “Eat well and heal thy self”, you know this café will surely provide the kind of food therapy you need while on holiday.
+With a motto like “Eat well and heal thy self”, you know this café in Taipei will surely provide the kind of food therapy you need while on holiday.

 Address: No. 56, Lane 122, Section 4, Ren’ai Road, Da’an District, Taipei City, Taiwan 106 (Google maps)